oVirt/ovirt-site/source/feature/windows-guest-tools.html.md

 The installer itself maybe downloaded from: <http://resources.ovirt.org/pub/ovirt-master-snapshot-static/exe/ovirt-guest-tools/ovirt-guest-tools-3.5-1.exe>

+The installer is based on the Spice installer's source code, and was slightly modifed for this project's needs.

 The current (proposed) list of the software to be included in the ISO:

 :\*VirtIO-Win drivers: